of Months

 - Microwave: Defrosting in the microwave is suitable for last-minute thawing of small items.
 Unwrap the food and place it in a microwave-safe dish.
 Cook the food immediately after defrosting.

 You’ve now got all the tips you need for freezer success!
-Get started by prepping these easy freezer meals—just make sure you’re never, ever freezing these 16 foods.
+Just make sure you’re never, ever freezing these 16 foods.